arturonline/docs/ms/xamarin/MessageCenter.md

 - The first is the type that's sending the **message**
 - The second is the type of the **payload data being sent**.

-To receive the message, a subscriber must also specify the same generic arguments.
-This enables multiple messages that share a message identity but send different payload data types to be received by different subscribers.
-In addition, this example specifies a third method argument that represents the payload data to be sent to the subscriber.
+- The third is the payload data to be sent to the subscriber.
 In this case the payload data is a string.

+## Subscribing

 ### Subscribe to a message